antononcube/Raku-WWW-MistralAI/README.md

 mistralai-playground('Where is Roger Rabbit?', max-tokens => 64);
 ```
 ```
-# [{finish_reason => length, index => 0, message => {content => Roger Rabbit is a fictional character from animation, specifically from the "Who Framed Roger Rabbit" film produced by Disney and Amblin Entertainment and released in 1988.
-He is a cartoon character who lives in the fictional Toon Town, which is a part of the larger city, role => assistant}}]
+# [{finish_reason => length, index => 0, message => {content => Roger Rabbit is a fictional character from animated films and Television.
+He first appeared in the 1988 live-action/animated film "Who Framed Roger Rabbit."
+Roger is a cartoon character residing in the fictional Toon Town, a part of the city of Los Angeles., role => assistant}}]
 ```

 Another one using Bulgarian: